 If the steps in an elimination diet are followed properly, then it is possible to eliminate problematic foods and have a happier, healthier pet.

-Select A Novel Protein
+Select a Novel Protein

 It is important to determine a foundation diet utilizing a protein that does not cause any allergic reactions.
 The baseline diet must consist of muscle meat, raw meaty bones, and secreting organs from the novel protein, with no other ingredients.

-6 Week Feeding Duration
+Six Week Feeding Duration

 Feed the novel protein diet for 6 weeks to allow the histamines within the body to decrease which will ultimately decrease any symptoms. (e.g. Licking, scratching, redness, etc.)

-Introduce New Foods Slowly
+Introduce New Ingredients Slowly

 Start to build a balanced diet by introducing new foods and proteins after symptoms have decreased with the novel protein diet.
 Every new ingredient and supplement should receive a 2-4 week trial introduction.
 The length of the trial period will depend on the individual and it is important to monitor the individual pet for guidance.
 Eliminate any ingredient that causes a reaction.

-Be patient with the process and give the dog or catโs body time to reset if a reaction occurs.
+Be patient with the process and give the dog or cat’s body time to reset if a reaction occurs.
 This additional reset period may vary depending on the severity of the reaction.

 An elimination diet is a long process and it can get expensive for pets who require harder to source ingredients.
 However, the effort applied to accomplishing an elimination diet protocol will result in a pet with a better quality of life!